Click HERE to view by-laws in .PDF form.

 SECTION 3.
 SPECIAL MEETINGS

 Special meetings of the Association may be called by the President or by a majority vote of the members of the Board of Directors or shall be called by the Secretary upon receipt of a petition signed by 10 percent of the members in good standing of the Association.
 Such meeting shall be held at such place, date and hour as may be designated by the initiator(s).
-Written notice of such meetings shall be mailed or emailed to all members in good standing by the Secretary at least 30 days prior to the meeting.
+Written notice of such meetings shall be emailed to all members in good standing by the Secretary at least 30 days prior to the meeting.
 The notice of the meeting shall state the purpose of the meeting.
 The quorum for such a meeting shall be 10 percent of the members in good standing (in person or by proxy or through telecommunications).
-Mail ballots are to be provided.

 SECTION 1.
 The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall govern the Organization in all cases to which they are applicable and in which they are not inconsistent with this Charter or the Bylaws or Standing Rules of the organization.